Contact Center vs. Call Center: What’s the Difference?

 Call centers typically only offer communication through the phone, which just doesn’t cut it when providing customer service.
 Call centers often focus on inbound and outbound calls for things like telemarketing and tech support.

 Are you ready to get your contact center set up to deliver the awesome support your customers need?
-If so, contact Awesome OS today!
+If so, contact Awesome CX today!